Lost Ark (video game): Reception

-Lost Ark received "generally favorable" reviews according to review aggregator Metacritic.
+Lost Ark received "generally favorable" reviews according to review aggregator platform Metacritic.

 PC Magazine praised Lost Arks combat, writing, "Abilities look good, sound sufficiently powerful, and feel great to use.
 You can’t help but feel like a combat god when you divekick a crowd, and blast fodder monsters into bloody chunks."
 Despite enjoying some of the minigames, Rock Paper Shotgun disliked the game's structure and felt, compared to other MMOs, Lost Ark had little to offer: "Some may relish the chores, the gradual progress of the EXP bar, and the allure of shiny loot rewards...
 Yet, there's nothing I've seen so far in the game's questing and progression that makes it stand out from the competition."
 PC Gamer liked the combat abilities, but criticized the story: "Lost Ark can be a captivating adventure, which makes it a shame that the main story is simply not that compelling.
 The central cast of characters are a largely one-dimensional carousel of exhaustingly noble heroes and villains."
 The Western release was also criticized for its high volume of bots.